-The Compensation Committee of the Board of Directors (the "Committee") makes all compensation decisions for the Named Executive Officers and for all of our executive officers.
+The Committee makes all compensation decisions for the Named Executive Officers and for all of our executive officers.

-The Chief Executive Officer annually reviews the performance of all of our executive officers (other than the Chief Executive Officer whose performance is reviewed by the Committee).
-The conclusions reached and recommendations based on those reviews, including with respect to salary adjustments and annual bonus and award amounts, are presented to the Committee.
-The Committee can exercise its discretion in modifying any recommended adjustments or awards to executives.
+The Chief Executive Officer annually reviews the performance of all of our executive officers (other than the Chief Executive Officer, whose performance is reviewed by the Committee).
+The conclusions reached and recommendations based on those reviews, including with respect to salary adjustments and annual bonus and award amounts, are presented to the Committee by the Chief Executive Officer.
+The Committee can exercise its discretion in modifying any recommended adjustments or awards to executives and has used this discretion in making decisions.
 Neither our Chief Executive Officer nor any other member of executive management votes on items before the Committee; however, the Committee and Board of Directors solicit the views of the Chief Executive Officer and work with other members of management to determine the agenda for each of their meetings, as well as with our human resources department and outside advisors to prepare meeting materials.